Selection of proposal distributions for multiple importance sampling

 This paper is the first where systematic methods of selection of proposal distributions for IS are developed and tested.
-We propose three approaches.
-Our first approach is based on a geometric spatial design method.
-In particular, among all subsets $\bq \subset Q$ with $|\bq| =k$, the one with minimum distance from $\Pi$ is chosen.
-The choice of the distance is crucial, and here we propose to use the symmetric Kullback-Leibler divergence.
-The second approach is the minimax approach mentioned before.
-The third approach is applicable when $\bd$ in \eqref{eq:mainest} is unknown, which is the case in the autologistic example as the proposal pmfs are chosen from the family of autologistic (target) models.
-If $\bd$ is unknown, \cite{doss:2010} proposed a two-stage method, where in the first step, based on (iid or Markov chain) samples from $q_i, i=1,\dots,k$, $\bd$ is estimated using \pcite{geye:1994} reverse logistic estimator $\hatbd$ or \pcite{meng:wong:1996} bridge sampling method.
-Then, independent of step one, new samples are used to calculate~\eqref{eq:mainest} with $\bd$ replaced by $\hatbd$. \cite{doss:2010} suggested that $\ba$ in~\eqref{eq:mainest} need not be proportional to sample sizes, which was termed the generalized IS estimator by \cite{roy:tan:fleg:2018}.
-In our third approach, following the maximum entropy criterion of experimental design, proposal distributions are chosen by maximizing determinant of the asymptotic covariance matrix of $\hatbd$.
-Note that, in \pcite{doss:2010} two-stage IS estimation, the estimator $\hatbd$ based on the first stage samples from $k$ proposal densities is used to explore large number of $\pi$'s in the second stage.
+We propose three approaches. (i) Our first approach is based on a geometric spatial design method, called the space filling (SF) method.
+In particular, among all subsets $\bq \subset Q$ with $|\bq| =k$, the one that minimizes the gaps between the elements of $\bq$ and those of $\Pi$ is chosen.
+The choice of the distance between the elements of $\bq$ and $\Pi$ is crucial, and here we propose the symmetric Kullback-Leibler divergence. (ii) The second approach, called the minimax (MNX) method, chooses $\bq$ that minimizes the maximum standard error, or the maximum relative standard error of the estimator $\hat u$ (or $\hat{\eta}^{[f]}$). (iii) Finally, the third approach is applicable when $\bd$ in \eqref{eq:mainest} is unknown, and \pcite{doss:2010} two-stage IS method is used.
+In this approach, called the maximum entropy (ENT) method, following the maximum entropy criterion of experimental design, $\bq$ is chosen by maximizing the determinant of the asymptotic covariance matrix of $\hatbd$.
 We describe and compare these three methods in details in Section~\ref{sec:sel}.
-These methods are illustrated using several detailed examples involving autologistic models, Bayesian robit models and spatial generalized linear mixed models.
+Each of the three methods is better suited to different situations.
+MNX is applicable to any IS estimator for which valid standard errors are available.
+Implementation of both MNX and ENT needs estimates of asymptotic variances in a central limit theorem.
+In the absence of such variance estimates, SF can be used.
+SF does not depend on the form of the particular IS estimator \eqref{eq:mainest}, thus, the same SF proposal distributions are used for any IS estimator.
+However, successful implementation of the SF, as shown later, crucially depends on the choice of the metric.
+Unlike the MNX design, which depends on the choice of the function $f$, the same SF and ENT proposals work no matter if the goal is to estimate the normalizing constants or the means.
+Overall, SF is the most straightforward to implement, although SF may not always be ideal, as it is independent of the form of the estimator and the particular estimand of interest, in our experience, with a properly chosen metric, it consistently provides desirable results.
+The three methods are implemented in the R package geoBayes \citep{R:geob}.
+We illustrate these methods using several detailed examples involving autologistic models, Bayesian regression models and spatial generalized linear mixed models.